Explainer

 Why results aren't perfect

-Separation quality depends on how much the vocal overlaps with instruments.
-Songs with sparse arrangements (acoustic guitar + voice) separate cleanly.
-Dense pop productions with layered synths, heavy reverb, or doubled vocals are harder — some vocal artefacts bleed through.
+Separation quality depends on how much the vocal overlaps with instruments in both frequency and time.
+Songs with sparse arrangements — acoustic guitar and voice, for instance — separate almost perfectly.
+Dense pop productions with layered synths, heavy reverb, or doubled vocals are harder — some vocal artefacts bleed through, and some instrumental frequencies get pulled into the vocal stem.

 Newer models are achieving near-studio-quality separation on many genres.
+Research directions include better handling of reverberant vocals, separation of individual instruments rather than broad categories (guitar vs. piano vs. synthesiser), and real-time separation at low latency for live use.
 As compute costs fall and training datasets expand, the gap between AI separation and professional studio stems will continue to narrow.
-For now, free tools like Opus already produce results good enough for karaoke, practice, and remixing.